golang/mock/README.md

 The `mockgen` command is used to generate source code for a mock class given a Go source file containing interfaces to be mocked.
 It supports the following flags:

+- `-archive`: A package archive file containing interfaces to be mocked.

 - `-source`: A file containing interfaces to be mocked.